rleddy/run-petri/README.md

 It is up to the application program to trigger the execution of the active transitions.
 At any time, the application may call pNet.step(), and drive the values forward.

-When the appliation calls pNet.step(), 'step' examines all transitions for activation and then calls upon the reduction methods of the transition move the values.
+When the appliation calls pNet.step(), *step* examines all transitions for activation and then calls upon the reduction methods of the transition move the values.

 The RunPetri class is defined with a way for the application program to pass values into it asynchronoulsy.
-The JSON object may contain definitions of nodes that will be called 'sources'.
+The JSON object may contain definitions of nodes that will be called *sources*.
 The RunPetri instance compiles event handlers for events named with the ids of the source nodes.
 In this way, processes that take in data asynchronously may emit values to the source nodes, creating new resources that may flow throught the net.
 For example, if a source node is named, "sensor1", the applcation may call, pNet.emit("sensor1",value).

 # The JSON definition object